tdom::schema -

 - group ?quant? <definition script>

-defined by the definition script>, which have
+the definition script>, which have to match in

-to match in this sequence order.
+this sequence order.

 - choice ?quant? <definition script>